Turanovic Receives Ruth Shonle Cavan Young Scholar Award

 This prestigious award, which was established in 1997, recognizes individuals who have made outstanding scholarly contributions to the discipline of criminology within five years of receiving their degree.

 “Dr. Turanovic has contributed so much to our College and to the field of Criminology in such a short time,” said Dr. Blomberg.
-“We are proud of her most recent achievement and looking forward to her future accolades as well.”
+“We are proud of her most recent achievement and are looking forward to her future accolades as well.”

 Dr. Turanovic has been an Assistant Professor with the College since receiving her Ph.D. in Criminology and Criminal Justice from Arizona State University.
 She also serves as the Director of the Crime Victim Research and Policy Institute, a branch of the College’s Center for Criminology and Public Policy Research.